 The design of tax collection is largely considered to be inconsequential in the academic literature, yet policy makers frequently implement reforms to it.
-Combining a new administrative dataset on firm-to-firm links from Italy and a quasi-experimental research design, I study how firms and markets adapt to a reform of the collection of Value Added Tax.
-The reform shifted the responsibility to remit payments of VAT from the seller to "trusted" buyers such as government entities and large firms.
+Combining a new administrative dataset on firm-to-firm links from Italy and a quasi-experimental research design, I study how firms and markets adapt to a reform of the collection of Value Added Tax (VAT).
+The reform shifted the responsibility to remit payments of VAT from sellers to "trusted" buyers, such as government entities and large firms.
 I present three main findings.
-First, links affected by the reform are 2.5pp more likely to become inactive.
-For those that remain active after the reform, I can rule out an increase in the value of the link larger than 0.3%, suggesting a limited enforcement effect of the reform.
-Second, firm outcomes worsened for businesses.
-Third, as the burden of the new rules is spread unevenly across firms, markets also adjust.
-I find that markets more exposed to the reform became more concentrated.
+First, firm-to-firm links subject to the new rules are more likely to become inactive after the introduction of the new rules.
+Second, I find that the reform was costly for the average firm.
+Firms more exposed to the reform experienced lower sales and higher exit rates, relative to the counterfactual.
+Third, I document that the burden of the reform is not evenly distributed across firms.
+Small firms are hit hardest, while large firms do not appear to be negatively affected.
+As a result, I show that markets more exposed to the reform became more concentrated.